monking/php-oauth/README.md

     $ php docs/initOAuthDatabase.php

-It is also possible to already preregister some clients which makes sense if you want to use the management clients discussed below.
+It is also possible to already preregister some clients which makes sense if you want to use the management clients mentioned below.
 The sample registrations are listed in `docs/registration.json`.
 By default they point to `http://localhost`, but if you run this software on a "real" domain you need to modify the `docs/registration.json` file to point to your domain name and